ichnaton777/emfscience/computations-5G.md

 * In A:  the Electron e, Water H<sub>2</sub>O and Phosphate P<sub>2</sub>O<sub>5</sub>
 * In G:  resonate Sulfur, Zinc, Copper, Oxygen, Helium and Hydrogen
 * In D:  Carbon C, Magnesium MG, Platinum Pt, Gold Au, Sulphate SO<sub>4</sub><sup>=</sup> and Titanium Ti.

+Let's return to Thut. nature is stuffed with all kinds of frequency patterns and the artificial ones add to those.
+Thut is looking at the **healt of combinations of tones**.
+Although the 5G fewquencies not directly octave to D's overtones, this frequency is sensitive because D is in an harmonic ratio to G and A which both directly resonate to 5G frequencies (see table above).
+Everything in D vibrates with G and A.
+The D tone resonates with G in the harminic reatio 3/2 (kwint D:G. You get the ratio 3:2 when you divide the next octave of D (2xf 288 = 576) by the  fG of 384).
+D resonates harminically with G because D:G = 3/2.
+According to Thut, this is very relevant because then, oxygen (in D) resonates with carbon (in G).
+Additionally, the kwint on G with D (3/2) with the next kwint (3/2) with A yield the tone where water and the elektron resonate.
+D:G = 1,5 (2x288:384) and A:D = 1,5 (432:288)